unexpectedjs/unexpected-dom/documentation/assertions/string/parsed-as-HTML.md

 );
 ```

-You can also parse a HTML fragment:
+You can also parse an HTML fragment:

 ```js
 expect(